stepper-motor/stepper_motor/manual/MANUAL.md

 * `reattempt!` - reattempt the Journey immediately, triggering it asynchronously.
 It will be persisted and returned into the `ready` state.
 You can specify the `wait:` interval, which may deviate from the wait time defined for the current step
+* `pause!` - pause the Journey either within a step or outside of one.
+This moves the Journey into the `paused` state.
+    In that state, the journey is still considered unique-per-hero (you won't be able to create an identical Journey) but it will not be picked up by the scheduled step jobs.
+Should it get picked up, the step will not be performed.
+    You have to explicitly `resume!` the Journey to make it `ready` - once you do, a new job will be scheduled to perform the step.

 > [!IMPORTANT]
-> Flow control methods use `throw`.
-Unlike Rails `render` or `redirect` that require an explicit `return`, the code following
+> Flow control methods use `throw` when they are called from inside a step.
+Unlike Rails `render` or `redirect` that require an explicit
-> a `reattempt!` or `cancel!` within the same scope will not be executed, so those methods may only be called once within a particular scope.
+> `return`, the code following a `reattempt!` or `cancel!` within the same scope will not be executed, so those methods may only be called once within a particular scope.

 You can't call those methods outside of the context of a performing step, and an exception is going to be raised if you do.